 The Kolenbrander-Harter Information Center (KHIC) provides 45,912 square feet of technology and learning space, which is directly linked to the traditional library space (see library entry for resources).
 It houses the Digital, Written, and Oral Communication Studio, PC labs, a Macintosh lab, a computer science lab, a language lab, several multimedia classrooms, 24-hour access to study space, computer labs and vending.
 It is home to the KHIC Stand Café and Learning Commons, which offers technology, gathering and study space for individuals and groups.
-It also contains classrooms and office space for the departments of Computer Science, World Languages and Culture, Religion and Philosophy, and Communication.
+It also contains classrooms and office space for the various academic departments.
 KHIC also houses the offices for the College of Applied and Social Sciences.
 The facility was made possible through a lead gift from Steve '84 and Suzanne (Spisak '84) Harter.